 How to Make Labels with Printable Vinyl

 Okay!
 Let’s actually make something with this material.
-I have a set of nine printable cleaning labels for you to download for free using the box below, but you can also visit my shop and get the full set of more than 70 labels!
+I have a set of nine printable cleaning labels for you to download for free, but you can also visit my shop and get the full set of more than 70 labels!

 For this project, you’ll need: